GUIDELINES AND RESTRICTIONS

 While we encourage you to dream big about your Parade Entry, there are a few restrictions to ensure that the Parade is safe and aligned with SGLMG values.
 Entries will be checked prior to the commencement of the Parade by both SGLMG and New South Wales Police so please consider the following when producing your entry:

-Each Entrant must provide two Float Marshals on Parade night to act as the official liaison and emergency contact between the Entrant group and SGLMG.
+Each individual entry must provide one designated Float Marshal to act as the official liaison and emergency contact between the Entrant group and SGLMG.
+Any Group or entrant with a vehicle in the Parade must provide two Float Marshals to act as the official liaison and emergency contact between the Entrant group and SGLMG.
 Responsibilities include:

 - Attend the Float Marshal Training session at the Entrants Briefing Day